marziply/factory-zero/README.md

 }
 ```

 In this example, the assumption is that `parent` does **not** exist as a column on the `comments` table but `parent_type` **and** `parent_id` do.
 If those conditions are met, Factory Zero can attempt a polymorphic relation.
-The `type` column of this polymorphic relation is set to the name of the related model, which is defined on the `model` export on fixtures, as explained above.
+The `<column>_type` column of this polymorphic relation is set to the name of the related model, which is defined on the `model` export on fixtures, as explained above.

 It's worth mentioning that while `name` is not a required option for each fixture, it's advised to define it if you make use of polymorphic relations as internally, if `name` is not defined, Factory Zero will attempt to singularise the name of the model from the fixture's file name.
-In theory, this shouldn't be much of an issue, but there's always nuances with plurality and singularity in the English language.
+In theory, this shouldn't be much of an issue, but there's always nuances with plurality and singularity in the English language that might cause issues.

 ## Documentation